How to Get USDA Organic Certification

 In general, you may be eligible for organic certification if you are one of the following.

-- A handler of organic products, for example, a broker, packer, wholesaler or distributor.
+- A handler of organic products such as a broker, packer, wholesaler, or distributor

 Is It Right for You?